 For example, in 2019, the Ethereum Network completed a network upgrade called Metropolis that was designed to enhance the usability of the Ethereum Network and was introduced in two stages.
 The first stage, called Byzantium, was implemented in October 2017.
 The purpose of Byzantium was to increase the network's privacy, security, and scalability and reduce the block reward from 5.0 ETH to 3.0 ETH.
 The second stage, called Constantinople, was implemented in February 2019, along with another upgrade, called St. Petersburg.
 Another network upgrade, called Istanbul, was implemented in December 2019.
 The purpose of Istanbul was to make the network more resistant to denial of service attacks, enable greater ETH and Zcash interoperability as well as other Equihash-based proofof-work digital assets, and to increase the scalability and performance for solutions on zero-knowledge privacy technology like SNARKs and STARKs.
 The purpose of these upgrades was to prepare the Ethereum Network for the introduction of a proof-of-stake algorithm and reduce the block reward from 3.0 ETH to 2.0 ETH.
 In the second half of 2020, the Ethereum Network began the first of several stages of an upgrade culminating in the Merge.
 The Merge amended the Ethereum Network's consensus mechanism to include proof-of-stake.
-In April 2023, the Ethereum Network completed a network upgrade called Shapella, which enabled users to unstake their previously-staked ETH and remove it from the relevant smart contract.
-Forthcoming planned upgrades include Dencun, which will enable "protodanksharding."
-The purpose of protodanksharding is to increase scalability of the Ethereum Network by allowing easy synchronization with Layer 2 networks capable of processing many more transactions than the Ethereum Blockchain alone.
-The intended effect would be to increase the rate of transactions that can be processed by the Ethereum Network.
+Forthcoming upgrades will include sharding.
+The purpose of sharding is to increase scalability of a database, such as a blockchain, by splitting the data processing responsibility among many nodes, allowing for parallel processing and validation of transactions.
+This contrasts with the existing Ethereum Blockchain, which requires each node to process and validate every transaction.